powerapi-ng/powerapi-ng.github.io/src/smartwatts.md

 - LLC_MISSES
 - INSTRUCTIONS_RETIRED

+These metrics are then used as inputs for a power model that estimate the power consumption of each software.
+The model can derive from the reality, each time the `cpu-error-threshold` is reached it learn a new power model, using the previous reports.

-The reasons of those metrics are described in [SmartWatts: Self-Calibrating Software-Defined Power Meter for Containers](https://hal.inria.fr/hal-02470128)
+The choice of those specific metrics is motivated in [SmartWatts: Self-Calibrating Software-Defined Power Meter for Containers](https://hal.inria.fr/hal-02470128)

 # Installation